• Skip to main content

 bread pudding in a white baking dish with powdered sugar on top.

-Tips For The Best Pudding
+Tips For The Best Bread Pudding

 1. Do not skip the soaking step.
 Soaking the stale bread allows it to absorb the custard to give you the most delicious bread pudding.